 Step 1: Create a Dataset with Proper Information

-- Now, suppose we have a scenario where we have a “Deposit Amount” of $50,000, “No. of Period” is 3 years and an “Interest Rate” of 6.2%.
-Using these values we will generate our total interest amount.
+- For an example of how the values will be filled, consider a “Deposit Amount” of $50,000, “No. of Period” is 3 years and an “Interest Rate” of 6.2%.

 Step 2: Categorize Deposit Frequency

-- A new dialog box will pop up named “Data Validation”.
+- A new dialog box will pop up named “Data Validation.”

 - From the box, choose “List” from the drop-down list and type “Months, Days, Years” in the “Source” section.
+Each term should be separated by a comma.
+Spaces between terms are ignored.

 - To finish, click OK.